jxmot/esp8266-dht-udp/README.md

 # Status

+**2017-12-26** : All OTA is working, sketches and SPIFFS!
+Instead of modifying the `ESP8266FS.java` and `platform.txt` I ended up adding the python path to my enviroment path variable.
+This was only due to the fact that I could not figure out how to *build* the modified flash tool jar file.
+I understand the process because I was able to get it to build successfully on *Travis CI*.
+But I could find a quick way to get the jar file back from it.
+So after spending a measurable amount of time on this it just seemed quicker (and it was) to just go ahead and modifiy the path variable.

 **2017-12-25** : OTA updates for sketches is working.
 SPIFFS, not so much.
 The problem can be fixed by making a couple of modifications -

 * The file `C:\Users\SOME_USER\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.3.0\platform.txt` requires that the line -